riscv/riscv-bitmanip/riscv-ovpsim/README.md

 Extending and building your own models and platforms
 ---
-riscvOVPsim and riscvOVPsimPlus are fixed function simulation of one configurable processor model in a fixed platform.
+riscvOVPsim and riscvOVPsimPlus are free to use and provide fixed function simulation of one configurable processor model in a fixed platform.
 Full extendable platform simulations of reference designs booting FreeRTOS, Linux, SMP Linux etc. are available as open source and are available from [www.IMPERAS.com](http://www.imperas.com), [www.OVPworld.org](http://www.OVPworld.org).